 5. Just a Few Minutes is Good Enough

 There was a time when clocking a certain minimum number of exercise minutes each week was the dogma nearly every fitness coach and healthcare professional propagated.
-Emerging research however appears to suggest it doesn’t take hours of exercise to realize the benefits.
+Emerging research however appears to suggest it doesn’t take hours of workouts to realize the benefits.

 One particular study sought to compare the impact of an intense 10-minute bout against the typical 50-minute workout.
 After a three-month observation, the surprising result was that both workouts resulted in near identical improvements in blood-sugar control and heart function.

-6. Management of Chronic Illnesses
+6. Exercise Can Manage Chronic Illnesses

 Persons with certain chronic health conditions ranging from cardiovascular disease to type 2 diabetes are often cautioned against exercise.
 New thinking however has sought to debunk this long held belief.